 Peanut and Ginger Sauce

 • 1 half of a par-boiled jalapeno or slither of chili

 For myself I grow the jalapenos; they are so easy and rewarding.
-Roasted sesame seeds, also known as tahini, are on-tap because I make hummus every week.
+Roasted and blended sesame seeds are on-tap because I make hummus every week; also known as tahini.
 Initially a bit of aforethought is required.
 Thereafter you can certainly rustle up this peanut and ginger sauce in no time at all.

+Peanut and Ginger Sauce